Lugnås guitars

 Lugnås guitars are produced by the Lugnås Gitarr AB factory in Lugnås, Sweden.

-Early life

-The original founder Hans Persson was born in 1914 in the small town of Lugnås, located between Sweden's two largest lakes Vänern and Vättern.
-His father worked as a fisherman and as the town's mason.
-Hans Persson played the guitar, the mandolin, and the violin.
-He experimented and built his own instruments, and when the reputation of the quality of his craftsmanship grew, he decided to pursue his dream and earn his living making guitars.
+The company was founded by Hans Persson.

 First workshop

-He established his business in 1938 and built a factory in the backyard of his home.
-Hans Persson's instruments from the factory were labelled with Hans Persson Instrument and Lugnås.
-The Lugnås guitar was born.
+Persson established the business in 1938, building a factory in the backyard of his home.
+Instruments from the factory were branded as Hans Persson Instrumentverkstad and Lugnås.

-The end of the Second World War led to a boost in household spending on leisure articles, e.g. guitars.
-In 1947 the factory received a break-through order for half a million guitar strings from Levin, a major Swedish guitar manufacturer based in Gothenburg.
+The end of the Second World War led to a boost in demand for guitars.
+In 1947 the factory received an order for half a million guitar strings from Levin, a major Swedish guitar manufacturer based in Gothenburg.